 The main vine will start to send off secondary vines at various points.
 These vines also provide an opportunity to increase leaf coverage but don’t let the vines become too long as we do eventually want the plant to divert its energies to a single giant pumpkin fruit (cut the ends off secondary vines and bury them at around 6-8 feet long).

 At the junction of secondary vines it is useful to bury the vine so that it can more easily root at those locations in addition to the main plant base.
 You will know when you have found such a location because a small white bump/node appears beneath.
 More roots also means more goodness for the giant pumpkin fruit.
+This technique is over 1000 years old – see my pumpkin growing translation from the Ruralia Commoda.

 Remember to water each additional rooting location as the plant develops and do mulch around these points as well as the base of the plant.
 I recommend a marker at each rooting point because later on it’s difficult to locate all of the watering spots.
 If a plant dries out it won’t be as healthy, fruit won’t grow as quickly and the plant can be more susceptible to powdery mildew.